HefnySco/andruav_ap_wiki/source/de-software-installation.rst

 =====

 Make sure you have a Raspberry-PI board with `Raspberry PI OS Lite (Legacy) <https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-01-28/2022-01-28-raspios-buster-armhf-lite.zip>`_ installed on it.
 This is important to have access to camera if you choose to run Camera Module.
+In case of using Bullseye-64 then enable Legacy Camera using raspi-config.

-Open `Drone-Engage WebSite <https://www.droneengage.com>`_ and select `"Download Application" <https://www.droneengage.com/downloads>`_ .
+Open `Drone-Engage WebSite <https://www.droneengage.com>`_ and select `"Download Application" <https://cloud.ardupilot.org/downloads>`_ .
 |
 Download the appropriate binary for your board and version.
 |